- Highland Spring100

 Bottled water is, to put it simply, controversial.
 The very premise of the plastic bottle is itself problematic, with plastic pollution a source of very serious concern today.
 Think, for instance, of how for every six water bottles Americans use, only one makes it to the recycle bin.

-In terms of general sustainability, a new study has broken down just how much energy is used at each step of the manufacturing process, and the resulting figures are staggering.
+In terms of general sustainability, a recent study has broken down just how much energy is used at each step of the manufacturing process, and the resulting figures are staggering.
 For instance, the study estimated that it required 32 million to 54 million barrels of oil to generate the energy needed to produce the amount of bottled water consumed in 2007 in the United States alone.

-If that’s not cause for ethical reflection, how about this: A recent study from the International Bottled Water Association found that North American companies companies use 1.39 liters of water to fill a one liter bottle.
+If that’s not cause for ethical reflection, how about this: Another recent study from the International Bottled Water Association found that North American companies companies use 1.39 liters of water to fill a one liter bottle.

 Our first and foremost recommendation is that it is always more ethical to drink tap water and to use re-usable bottles.
 A stainless steel re-usable bottle is one popular option.